zeus-health/ctw-component-library/.changeset/light-socks-punch.md

 "@zus-health/ctw-component-library": minor
 ---

-Add display when saving the recorder field for condition.
+Add display field to the recorder object when saving a condition.